AkerBP/seathru_nerf/README.md

 (The renders above are heavily compressed and show a lot of quality loss!)

-This repository is an unofficial implementation of [Seathru-Nerf](https://sea-thru-nerf.github.io).
+This repository is an unofficial extension of [Seathru-Nerf](https://sea-thru-nerf.github.io).
 It adapts and extends the approach introduced in the original [publication](https://arxiv.org/abs/2304.07743).
 The exact modifications and extensions are described [here.](#differences-to-official-implementation)

 This implementation is built on top of [nerfstudio](https://docs.nerf.studio/en/latest/) and therefore allows for easy modification and experimentation.